heliosss07/Security-Plus-Notes/README.md

 ## Purpose

 These notes are intended for **private study and review**.
-All content is paraphrased and summarized from reputable study materials for educational purposes only.
+All content is paraphrased and summarized based on my own understanding of the concepts.

 ---